numpy::array

 The returned array will always be safe to be dropped as the elements must either be trivially copyable (as indicated by <T as Element>::IS_COPY) or be pointers into Python’s heap, which NumPy will automatically zero-initialize.

-However, the elements themselves will not be valid and should be initialized manually using raw pointers obtained via uget_raw.
+However, the elements themselves will not be valid and should be initialized manually using raw pointers obtained via [uget_raw][Self::uget_raw].
 Before that, all methods which produce references to the elements invoke undefined behaviour.
 In particular, zero-initialized pointers are not valid instances of PyObject.

 §Example